 The sponsorís role includes, but is not limited to, the following tasks:

-- Helping students articulate the concept of the major, and cooperating with them in the selection of courses, design of tutorials, and creation of final projects
+- Helping students articulate the concept of the major, and cooperating with them in the selection of courses, design of independent-study courses, and creation of final projects

 - Participating in studentsí admission interviews, endorsing them and the major proposal, shedding light on any obscure areas and helping negotiate the approval of the major and any accompanying recommendations or requirements

-- Continuing to work with individual students after admission, supervising tutorials when appropriate, and meeting or otherwise communicating on a regular basis
+- Continuing to work with individual students after admission, supervising independent studies when appropriate, and meeting or otherwise communicating on a regular basis

 - Participating in studentsí mid-program assessments